rexcontrols/REXexamples/README.md

 master the basics, there are also more complex *How to...* examples to learn from.

-Visit the [REX Controls company webpage](http://www.rexcontrols.com/) for more information about these example projects and developing advanced automation and control solutions using REX.
+Visit the [REXYGEN webpage](http://www.rexygen.com) for more information about these example projects and developing advanced automation and control solutions using REXYGEN.